Skip to main content

 F7 E1

-The motor control detected a motor stall, current spike, or rotor position error during agitation or spin.
-May indicate an overloaded tub, a seized basket bearing, a failed drive motor, or a failed motor control unit (MCU).
+The motor control detected a motor stall, a current spike, or a rotor position error during agitation or spin.
+Could be an overloaded tub, a seized basket bearing, a failed drive motor winding, or a bad motor control unit.

 high